degville/docs-cloud/en/install-maas.md

 complex environments can be modelled and deployed, pulled down and redeployed again, easily and entirely abstracted from your underlying infrastructure.

-We're going to use MAAS as the foundation for Juju to deploy a fledged OpenStack cloud.
+We're going to use MAAS as the foundation for Juju to deploy a fully fledged OpenStack cloud.

-A typical MAAS environment will include the following, which we'll use in the following steps as the framework for our own deployment:
+The following is what you'll find in a typical MAAS environment and  we'll use this as the framework for our own deployment:

 - A **Region controller** interacts with and controls the wider environment for a region
-- One or more **Rack controllers** to manage locally grouped hardware, usually within a data centre rack.
+- One or more **Rack controllers** manage locally grouped hardware, usually within a data centre rack
-- Multiple **Nodes** are individual machines managed by the Rack controller, and ultimately, the Region controller.
+- Multiple **Nodes** are individual machines managed by the Rack controller, and ultimately, the Region controller
-- Complex **Networking** topologies can me modelled and implemented by MAAS, from a single fabric to multiple zones and many overlapping spaces.
+- Complex **Networking** topologies can me modelled and implemented by MAAS, from a single fabric to multiple zones and many overlapping spaces

 ## What you'll need